TasneemMohammed/Surgical-instrumentation-segmentation/README.md

 • You can access the dataset using the following link https://rdr.ucl.ac.uk/projects/SAR-RARP50_Segmentation_of_surgical_instrumentation_and_Action_Recognition_on_Robot-Assisted_Radical_Prostatectomy_Challenge/191091

-# Project Structure and Usage
+# Project Structure
 This project was prepared to run on Colab

-1- Extract Frames

-ExtractFrames.ipynb

-2- Rename Frames

-rename_frames.ipynb

-3- Build the UNet Arch

-unet.ipynb
-semantic_segmentation.ipynb
-UpdatedMeanIoU.ipynb

-4- Lib

-FPN_ResNet_semantic_segmentation.ipynb

-LinkNet_ResNet_semantic_segmentation.ipynb

-Unet_ResNet_semantic_segmentation.ipynb
+1- The frames extraction are done using "ExtractFrames.ipynb" notebook

+2- The frames renaming are done using "rename_frames.ipynb" notebook

+3- Several deep models are used for the segmentation task, including UNet, FPN, LinkNet and Unet with ResNet backbone The notebooks are unet.ipynb and semantic_segmentation.ipynb FPN_ResNet_semantic_segmentation.ipynb LinkNet_ResNet_semantic_segmentation.ipynb Unet_ResNet_semantic_segmentation.ipynb

+all of them are evaluated using Dice_metric and UpdatedMeanIoU.ipynb